 This post may contain affiliate links.
 Please see my disclosure policy.

-This cozy and delicious skillet apple crisp recipe is perfect for apple season!
+This cozy and delicious apple crisp with oats is perfect for apple season!
 In just 25 minutes, you can have this crowd-favorite dessert assembled and ready to pop in the oven.
-Topped with brown sugar oatmeal crumble, this easy apple crisp is baked in a cast iron skillet to ensure a tender apple filling and crisp topping.
+Topped with brown sugar oatmeal crumble, it’s baked in a cast iron skillet to ensure a tender apple filling and crisp topping.
 Serve warm with vanilla ice cream!

-These wise women taught me the three rules of apple crisp: never skimp on the crumble topping, always serve it warm, and enjoy any leftover crisp for breakfast the next day (the best with coffee!).
+These wise women taught me the three rules of apple crisp: never skimp on the crumble topping, always serve it warm, and enjoy any leftovers for breakfast the next day (the best with coffee!).

-I’m adding my own twist to my family’s recipe.
-Dark brown sugar adds extra notes of caramel to the crumble topping and a splash of pure almond extract brings out the sweetness of the fresh apples.
+I’m adding my own twist with dark brown sugar for extra notes of caramel in the oat crumble and a splash of almond extract to bring out the sweetness of the fresh apples.

 Love baking with apples?
 Find more inspiration in my full collection of apple dessert recipes!
 If you love this crisp, be sure to try this variation: pear crisp with oat topping.

-Add apples and almond extract (or other flavoring) to the bowl.
-Toss with a spatula to combine.
+Add apples and almond extract to the bowl.
+Toss well with a spatula to combine.

-Spoon apple filling into buttered cast iron skillet (or buttered baking dish – see note in the recipe card).
-Sprinkle chilled crumb topping over apple mixture.
+Spoon apple filling into buttered cast iron skillet (or buttered baking dish – see note in the recipe card) and sprinkle with oat topping.

-Place skillet on preheated baking sheet (to catch any drips!) and bake for 55 to 60 minutes at 350°F, until the crumble topping is golden brown and the apple filling is bubbling.
+Place skillet on preheated baking sheet (to catch any drips!) and bake for about an hour, until the crumble topping is golden brown and the apple filling is bubbling.
 Cool crisp on a wire rack for at least 30 minutes (1 hour is even better) before serving.

 We love topping warm bowls of crisp with a drizzle of salted caramel sauce or homemade butterscotch topping – so good!